rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

    specific, or any, result being returned on overflow, but the compiler would also not be allowed to assume that overflow won't happen and optimize based on this assumption.

+To state it plainly: This is for the programmer's benefit, and not the optimizer's.

 See also Appendix A.